kaiachain/kaia-core-tests/docs/index.rst

-.. _klaytn_tests:
+.. _kaia_tests:

 ############
-Klaytn Tests
+Kaia Tests
 ############
 | Common tests for all clients to test against.
-The `git repo <https://github.com/klaytn/klaytn-tests>`_ updated regulary with new tests.
+The `git repo <https://github.com/kaiachain/kaia-core-tests>`_ updated regulary with new tests.
 | This section describes basic test concepts and templates.

 .. note::